rust-lang/reference/src/attributes/codegen.md

 comprised of the architecture and instruction set to specify how to generate the code for architectures where a single program may utilize multiple instruction sets.

-The following values are available on targets for the `ARMv4` architecture:
+The following values are available on targets for the `ARMv4` and ARMv5te` architectures:

 * `arm::a32` - Uses ARM code.
 * `arm::t32` - Uses Thumb code.